rDakota/Rollins_College/GraphicsGames/BreakoutGame/README.md

 # Classic Brick Breaker Game

+Brick Breaker game:
-* The object is to bounce the ball off the paddle and make it collide with the grid of bricks.
+* Bounce the ball off the paddle and make it collide with the grid of bricks.